 Is it possible for such a phenomenon to be happening in abundance and yet go undocumented?

-How many, among those who experienced a divine healing, were never pre-diagnosed?
+How many, among those who experienced an authentic divine healing, were never pre-diagnosed?
 This may be an especially high number in countries where people are too poor to ever see a qualified doctor.
 Obviously, without a pre-diagnosis, the prospects of a properly documented healing would be low in most cases.

 In cases of healings where there has been a diagnosis, how many could be disputed as a misdiagnosis after the fact?
 Once again, under these circumstances, a legitimate healing would likely not pass a critic’s evaluation.

-Obstacle 3: Other Potential Causes for the Healing
+Obstacle 3: Are There Other Potential Causes for the Healing?

 Spontaneous remission is a medically documented phenomenon that has been known to happen for no observable reason.
 How many doctors have witnessed a genuine healing miracle and instead of calling their local news or shouting it from the rooftops, simply chalked it up to one of these cases?
-Under these circumstances, we likely would not hear about it.
+Under these circumstances, it's quite possible the public would never hear about it.